paulcarroll/tabs/_pages/soundgarden/blackhole-sun.md

 [Verse 1]

       E           G
-In my eyes, indisposed,
+In my eyes, indisposed
        D             C#m
 In disguises no one knows.
            C               B
-Hides the face, lies the snake,
+Hides the face, lies the snake
      E     D       F
 The sun in my disgrace.
          E             G
-Boiling heat, summer stench,
+Boiling heat, summer stench
             D                  C#m
 Neath the black the sky looks dead.
          C                 B
-Call my name through the cream,
+Call my name through the cream
           E        D       F
 And I'll hear you scream again.